Beirut and Beyond – A 7-Day Lebanon Travel Guide

 Martyr's Square Beirut

 I arrived in Beirut on a red-eye flight from Cairo and deviated from my original plan to head straight to Batroun.
 Rather than doing so (and thank God I didn’t), I spent a night in Beirut first.
-My hotel of choice was the Crown Plaza on Hamra Street.
+My hotel of choice was the Crowne Plaza on Hamra Street.

-I could spend four free nights here by utilizing points I had accumulated during my time in Cairo.
+I could spend four free nights here by utilising points I had accumulated during my time in Cairo.
 For a free stay, this place was great but if I was paying for accommodation in Beirut, I would have chosen to stay somewhere else.

 Hamra Street Beirut

-After settling in and taking a much-needed nap, I hit the streets of Hamra on foot, both to get familiar with the area, as well as, to get a SIM card and change some money.
+After settling in and taking a much-needed nap, I hit the streets of Hamra on foot, both to get familiar with the area as well as to get a SIM card and change some money.
 As I mentioned earlier, I couldn’t find a favourable store for the SIM card on Hamra Street, so I walked for a bit longer until I found one and bought it there.

 Later in the day, I walked over to the famous Raouche Rocks, from where I watched a beautiful sunset and ended my first day in Lebanon.